GSA/plainlanguage.gov/_pages/training/for-trainers/tips-for-starting-plain-language-program.md

 Many organizations have made the leap from obfuscation and confusion to clarity and precision in their written documents.
 It's never too early and never too late to start the journey.

+## Further reading

-_[Putting Plain Language Into Practice](http://www.nwt.literacy.ca/resources/plainlang/practice/practice.pdf)_ is a useful guide by Aggie Brockman for Canada's Literacy Council.
+- [Putting Plain Language Into Practice](http://en.copian.ca/library/learning/nwt/practice/contents.htm) is a useful guide by Aggie Brockman for Canada's Literacy Council.
 The "lessons learned" feature in the case studies and the work plan in section 7 are noteworthy.

-The Centers for Medicare and Medicaid Services (CMS) has developed a [Toolkit for Making Written Material Clear and Effective](http://www.cms.gov/WrittenMaterialsToolkit/).
+- The Centers for Medicare and Medicaid Services (CMS) has developed a [Toolkit for Making Written Material Clear and Effective](http://www.cms.gov/WrittenMaterialsToolkit/).
 Its focus is on healthcare and health literacy, but its principles can be used for any discipline.